-Waking up in the middle of the night from a loud hissing or flushing noise from your toilet, without it being used, can be concerning.
-Random noises coming from your toilet may mean that there’s something wrong and you need to take action.
+Hearing a loud hissing or flushing noise coming from your toilet, without it being used, can be concerning.
+Random noises may mean that there’s something wrong and you need to take action.
 But, where do you look first when you don’t know the source of the problem?
-Here are some common reasons why your toilet makes the noises that are annoying you throughout the day and how to go about fixing them.
+We’ll address some common reasons why your toilet could be making noises and how to go about fixing them.

-The first place you can easily check is your toilet handle.
-A broken or stuck toilet handle can cause the toilet to drain water constantly and be the source of all the noise.
-In order to check to see if your handle is working properly, you will need to remove the lid of the tank and shut off your water.
+The first thing you can easily check is your toilet handle.
+A broken or stuck toilet handle can cause the toilet to constantly drain water and be the source of all the noise.
+In order to check and see if your handle is working properly, you will need to remove the lid of the tank and shut off your water.
 You will also need to drain the water out of the tank by using cups and a sponge, or lifting up the flapper for the water to escape.

-If you see that your handle is stuck you can use a lubricant and start applying pressure to see if it will move.
+If you find that your handle is stuck, you can use a lubricant and start applying pressure to see if it will move.
 If your handle is broken you will need to replace it.

 Replacing a handle is simple, find the nut that is holding the handle in place and use a pair of pliers to unscrew it.
 Next, you need to unclip the broken handle from the flapper and pull the handle out.
-Grab the new handle, screw it on with the original nut and clip in onto the flapper.
-You can now put the lid back, turn the water on, and test it out.
+Grab the new handle, screw it on with the original nut and clip it onto the flapper.
+You can now put the lid back, turn the water on and test it out.

 If the noises keep happening or if your handle has no problems, then the next source may be a worn-out flapper.

 Worn Out Flapper

 The first thing you will need to do is take the tank lid off and find the flapper chain and unclip it from the tank lever.
 Next, the flapper has two ‘ears’ that you will use to pull on, this will disconnect it from the flush valve tube.